 General Certificate of Conformity (GCC)

-The General Certificate Conformity (GCC) is a document demonstrating the safety and compliance of the general consumer products, excluding children’s products, drafted either by the importer or the manufacturer.
+The General Certificate of Conformity (GCC) is a document demonstrating the safety and compliance of consumer products, excluding children’s products, drafted either by the importer or the manufacturer.

-Here a list of information that should be displayed in the document:
+Here is a list of information that should be displayed in the document:

 - Product identity (model number, name)

-- Safety standards for the product is being certified (ie. 16 CFR Part 1630)
+- Safety standards for which the product is certified (ie. 16 CFR Part 1630)

 - Identification and contact information of the importer or domestic manufacturer